CodeYourFuture/cyf-hotel-react/README.md

 **Reflection:** You have used native form validations in HTML.
 How have you improved this feature with React?

 As a user of this booking system, would you prefer:
--  to find out you made a mistake when you submit the whole form?
+- To find out you made a mistake when you submit the whole form?
--  to find out you made a mistake after each input?
+- To find out you made a mistake after each input?

 #### 28. Date picker